 - The National Center for Health Statistics, part of the Centers for Disease Control and Prevention indicated in 2008 that childhood obesity has leveled off.

 NAAFA goes on to say, “This issue is about the critical need to create environments in which children and adolescents do not feel shame or guilt about their bodies but, rather, are motivated to enjoy healthful eating and active living habits regardless of their body size or shape.”
-They also urge Mrs. Obama to:

 - Partner with NAAFA and their many resources in the scientific and healthcare communities to examine this issue.
 Fat children are already the targets of merciless bullying.
 NAAFA urges Mrs. Obama not to support any programs that would create a pervasive bias against fat children.